hydrodynamicstability/Invitation-to-Hydrodynamics/curriculum.md

 In the years since my studenthood, more undergraduate mechanics texts are including chapters on fluid dynamics, though many of the most popular texts continue to competely ignore the topic.
 Examples of the more enlightened texts include Taylor (2005, Ch.
 16), Chaichian et al. (2012, Ch.
 6), Deshmukh (2020, Ch.
 11), and Hamill (2022, Ch.
 19).
 Jerry Gollub himself used the undergrad intermediate mechanics course to introduce fluid dynamics to his physics students, so it is heartening to see further progress in this direction.

+### Electricity and magnetism

+Magnetohydrodynamics (MHD) is understandably ignored in the canon of undergraduate E&M textbooks, with the remarkable but little-known exception of one by astrophysicist Attay Kovetz (2000), who devotes three entire chapters to it (Ch.
+14-16).
+In contrast, many graduate level texts do include a few token pages on the subject.
+The ubiquitous Jackson (1999) has a single section (7.7) of about 3 pages on MHD, less than the 7-page chapter on the topic in Panofsky and Phillips (2005, Ch.
+12).
+Remarkably, the brief grad-level text by Melia (2001, Secs.
+8.4-8.5) beats them both with just over 8 pages; the author's background as an astrophysicist may explain this.
+Sadly, for many physicists the few pages on MHD in their graduate E&M text are the only ones on any fluid mechanics topic (beyond introductory physics) on their bookshelves.

+### Statistical physics

+A minority of texts in introductory statistical physics cover fluid flow and transport phenomena; these include Huang (1987, Ch.
+5), McQuarrie (2000, Ch.
+7), and Reichl (2016, Ch.
+8-9) for example.
+It could be argued that the study of fluid mechanics naturally belongs with the study of thermodynamics and statistical physics:  Alessandro Bettini (2016) has done exactly that in the second of his four-volume *A Course in Classical Physics*.

+### Nonlinear dynamics

+This subject is not yet a standard one in the physics curriculum, and much of it can be taught without reference to the equations of fluid dynamics.
+However, the derivation of the famous Lorenz model requires hydroynamics, as illustrated in Appendix C of Hilborn (2000), Appendix A of Schuster & Just (2005), and in Part II of Fetter & Walecka (2006).
+Historically there have many connections between fluid dynamics and nonlinear dynamics, and my own physics research focused on this connection.

+### Mathematical methods

+Hydrodynamics can be a source of examples of mathematical methods in physics, as in Wyld (1976), and can also be used to help explain concepts of vector calculus, as in Boas (2006).
+Morse & Feshbach (1953) include a 20-page section (2.3) on the motion of fluids, but more commonly, hydrodynamics is never explicitly mentioned in the standard textbooks of today.

+### Computational physics

+Computational physics is another not yet standard one in the physics curriculum.
+Though computational fluid dynamics (CFD) is one of the oldest examples of computational science, it rarely makes an appearance in computational physics courses, perhaps because students do not have the necessary theoretical background.
+One exception is Landau et al. (2015); a hydrodynamics problem is given as a project for the chapter on elliptic PDEs in Koonin & Meredith (1990).

+### Other courses

+Forthcoming.

 ### References